 “Sirkka” is a documentary film about the life of Sirkka Tuomi Holm.

-Sirkka, who will turn 99 this summer, has witnessed almost a century of Finnish-American history.
+Sirkka, who turned 99 this summer, has witnessed almost a century of Finnish-American history.
 From her grandfather fighting for the Reds during the Finnish Civil War to her immigrant parents’ involvement in labor strikes, to being trailed by the FBI and being the first woman on the East Coast to be subpoenaed to testify before the House Un-American Activities Committee, Sirkka has led a fascinating life.

 She spent years on the Finnish-American amateur stage and served overseas during World War II.
 She has spent her life fighting for what she believes in and the rights of others.
 She has devoted her life to progressive and liberal causes.
 An actress, activist and veteran, Sirkka has written and been involved in numerous books and research on Finnish-America, socialism, labor, peace activities and feminism.
 Sirkka’s column in the Finnish American Reporter is the most read and loved by subscribers.